qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

     By default, layer names are used to expose layers through WMS.
     If multiple layers have the same name, they will be merged to a single WMS layer and cannot be requested individually.
-    You need to take care of these layers being compatible each other.
+    You need to take care of these layers being compatible with each other.
     Using the :guilabel:`Use layer ids as name` option ensures that mutiple layers with the same name can be requested as individual layers.

   .. _`addGeometryToFeatureResponse` :